See more details of our 2016-2017 Season here, including FPM's first-ever performances of Allegri's Miserere in March

-The last couple of seasons, we have expanded our geographic boundaries, performing concerts in St. Augustine, Orlando, and Ocala, in addition to our Tampa Bay base.
+The last few seasons, we have expanded our geographic boundaries, performing concerts in St. Augustine, Orlando, and Ocala, in addition to our Tampa Bay base.
 It is very exciting for us to be able to offer more concerts, in more cities around the state of Florida, and this is a trend we very much hope to continue next season and beyond.
 We appreciate your attendance and support, and look forward to seeing you throughout this season for more exciting concerts of vocal and instrumental chamber music.
 Please help us spread the word!

 Florida Pro Musica is a member organization of Early Music America, the leading not-for-profit service organization dedicated to the advancement and support of the field of early music in North America.
 Our concert last season of baroque chamber music on period instruments was designated in honor of Early Music America's 25th Anniversary.